Privacy and Cookies Policy of www.ampereeurope.org

 You can then visit our website again and restart the consent procedure.

-NOTE: as declared in the popup brief notice, some of our functions aren’t available without your explicit consent to our Privacy and Cookies Policy.
+As declared inside the popup’s brief notice, some of our functions aren’t available without your explicit consent to our Privacy and Cookies Policy.

 If you don’t give us your consent you can not: